cjustinas/BSW-Data-Course/chapter1.md

 Two of the most useful libraries are:

-`pandas - for data manipulation and analysis`
+`pandas - for data manipulation and analysis.`

-`numpy - for working with data arrays`
+`numpy - for working with data arrays.`

 `@instructions`